-Our specialist facilities include our brand new £12 million Sports Centre, physiotherapy labs, six specialist sport & physiology labs, two dedicated sports therapy training labs, and an on-campus sports therapy clinic.
+Our specialist facilities include the Sport Arena, physiotherapy labs, six specialist sport and physiology labs, two dedicated sports therapy training labs, and an on-campus sports therapy clinic.

 The sport, fitness, health and leisure sectors are booming and provide a variety of careers for sports and exercise science graduates.

 Typical career destinations include healthcare, teaching, and the health and fitness industries or postgraduate study.
 Our courses develop your skills in numeracy, information technology, communication and time management, which are important to all employers.

 Our recent graduates have taken up a wide range of roles, including: